Scripture in schools

 Special Religious Education (SRE), also commonly known as ‘Scripture’, is offered in most NSW government primary schools.
 This is supported by the Education Act which requires that ‘time is to be allowed for the religious education of children’.

-The age-appropriate curriculum we use is ‘Godspace’.
-The program aims to engage kids in a fun way as they explore the Bible and get to think on the claims of the Bible for themselves.
-An outline of the ‘Godspace’ curriculum can be found at: http://www.godspace.org.au/curriculum.html
+Our SRE teachers use the age-appropriate ‘Godspace’ curriculum.
+This program aims to engage kids in a fun way as they explore the Bible and think on the claims of the Bible for themselves.
+The stories and activities are written so that they are appropriate in an educational setting for children ages 5 to 12.

 - confirm and demonstrate a growing, committed relationship with Christ